We provide funding for research projects.

 Lungitude Foundation Research Grant

-The Lungitude Foundation Board will consider Small Project Funding grant applications from qualified medical and health professionals, hospitals and institutions committed to standards of excellence in the field of lung (and other organ) transplantation.
+The Lungitude Foundation Board will consider Small Project Funding for 2025-2026 grant applications from qualified medical and health professionals, hospitals and institutions committed to standards of excellence in the field of lung (and other organ) transplantation.

 Lungitude Foundation Research Grant – Small Project Funding Application Form

-• Lungitude’s Research and Scientific Advisory Committee will independently review all applications and provide guidance to the Lungitude Board.
-The Lungitude Board will make the final decision on all Grants.
+• The Lungitude Research and Scientific Advisory Committee will independently review all applications and provide recommendations to the Lungitude Board.

 Timetable

-1 March 2024 – Applications Open
+3rd February 2025 – Applications Open

-12 April 2024 – Applications Close
+28th March 2025 – Applications Close

-30 June 2024 – Grants paid as per agreement and details on the Form
+30th June 2025 – Grants paid as per agreement and details on the Form

 The Jeff Gittus Lung Transplant Fellowship was announced in 2019, funded generously by Liz Gittus and the Gittus Family.
 The Fellowship provides funding for a research project that focuses specifically on improving lung transplant patient outcomes.